 When and where did you study abroad?

 My student exchange location was Hirosaki University in Hirosaki, Aomori, Japan.
-I studied there from October, 2010 to August, 2011.
+I studied there from October until August the following year.

 What made you want to study abroad?

 I became interested in Japan years before I started university.
 It’s a long story that includes a physics class, me sleeping during it, and two chatty otaku girls who sat behind me.
 The girls were discussing a manga called Naruto in loud enough voices to wake me up.
 I got curious and decided to find out what exactly Naruto was.
 I was introduced to the world of Japan through these comics, and from that I was motivated to do more research.
 Eventually I found out that English speakers often go to Japan to teach, and that all I needed to do that was a degree, so I enrolled in university to study the only subject I was ever truly great at, which was, coincidentally, English.
 In my first year of school I had to take a second language in order to meet my degree’s requirements.
 I took Japanese.
 In my Japanese class some students came by to tell us about the exchange program.
 With dreams of going to Japan to teach someday, I thought that there would be no better way for me to test the waters and go outside of my comfort zone.
 So I applied, was accepted, and went.
 It was my sheer curiosity and the willingness to test the capacity of my own adventurousness that made me go.

 How did you search for programs?
 What made you select your program?